kabanero-io/guide-codewind-getting-started/README.md

     }
 }
 ```
-Any changes you make to your code is automatically built and re-deployed by Codewind and viewed in your browser.
+Any changes you make to your code is automatically built and re-deployed by Codewind and viewable in your browser.

 ### Working with the microservice